-• In Oslo, NGOs run shelters for people needing a place to sleep, regardless of their residence status.
+- In Oslo, NGOs run shelters for people needing a place to sleep, regardless of their residence status.
 In 2018, the City of Oslo provided €600,000 to the shelters.
 On a regular basis there are 133 beds for overnight stay and legal and medical assistance is provided.
 During cold winter periods the capacity is increased.
-The City of Stockholm has a similar model.
+The City of Stockholm has a similar model. - In Ghent, the city funds a local NGO project Shelter & Orientation for undocumented women.
+They also we started a Shelter & Orientation project for men that is run by the General Welfare Organisation.